MazenA14/unilink/README.md

 + Add schedule export function (.ics) to device calendar
 + Fix previous grade duplicates
 + Quick access model drop-down use overlapping and not auto dismissing
++ Make view course grayed out of not available
++ Handle table correctly for CMS announcements
++ Make notifications text selectable
++ Make weights be sorted by the percentage
++ Make courses be a drop-down for the weights
++ Change from projects to project, name in weights

 ## Run these next time
 - npx expo install @expo/metro-runtime react-native-worklets